Reslan-Tinawi/reslan-tinawi.github.io/_drafts/2020-06-06-covid-19-visualization.md

 Brazil and Mexico, on the other hand, are recording increasing new deaths each day, and they are still far from reaching their peak values.

+Iran is going through what is called a *second wave*, the daily deaths kept decreasing until the beginning of June, after that the daily deaths started to increase again, which may *suggests* that there's a second wave of high deaths in this country.

 # The relation between aging and virus fatality

 In this section I'll study the relation between the fatality rate and aging, which is important to address the question: